fnk-oracle/ai-powered-game/README.md

-# AI-Powered Fantasy RPG Game with Avatar Generation
+# AI-Powered Fantasy RPG Game

 This project is an AI-powered text-based RPG game that uses large language models to generate interactive storytelling experiences.
 It features dynamic inventory tracking, avatar generation via Stable Diffusion, and a Gradio-based UI for seamless user interaction.